rabbitmq/chef-cookbook/README.md

 #### Attributes

 Default values and usage information of important attributes are shown below.
+More attributes are documented in metadata.rb.

 The default username and password are guest/guest: